 The Association for International Road Travel reports that more than 37,000 people die in car crashes each year.
 These crashes are responsible for approximately 2.35 million injuries or disabilities.
 If you are ever in a car crash speak to a car accident attorney in Florida.
 These attorneys have experience handling your case as well protecting your rights.
-Here are the first steps you should take if you involved in a car crash.
+Here are the first steps you should take if you’re involved in a car crash.

 Call the police and local authorities

 It is often our first reaction to help people involved in the crash.
 But contacting local authorities should be your first call.
 Local authorities train daily for handling emergencies.
 They also have the proper equipment to provide any medical attention.
-When it comes to emergencies medical attention is of the utmost importance.
+When it comes to emergencies, medical attention is of the utmost importance.
 Immediate medical care can prevent paralysis and many other complicated injuries.

-Another primary reason to call the police is to get your car crash report completed.
+Another primary reason to call the police is to get your crash report completed.
 The faster a report is written the more likely the report will be accurate.
 Waiting to have a report written after cars have moved or people have scattered may harm your case.
 Getting local authorities involved also brings a neutral party to your case.

-Take notes, voice recording and pictures
+Take notes, voice recordings, and pictures

 Take notes or voice recordings of what happened while the crash is fresh on your mind.
 In some cases these notes or recordings can provide valuable insight into the crash.
 Often car crashes are a matter of fault.
 When you take notes and record your observations or take pictures, it helps you and others recall the crash.